Frequently Asked Questions about Sleep Training

 Most children with poor sleep habits will eventually sleep through the night in their own rooms.
 However, this may not happen until six or seven years of age.
 I do not recommend that a family stay sleep deprived for so many years.
 Also, these children will never be the amazing sleepers that their sleep trained peers are.
 Children who had negative sleep habits as babies and preschoolers have more sleep regressions, sleep disturbances (such as nightmares and night terrors) and night time sleep issues throughout their childhood than children who were taught positive sleep habits at an early age.
 7. How many times throughout my child's life will I have to go through the sleep training process?

 The positive effects of sleep training last a lifetime.
 Of course, circumstances will arise in a child's life that may cause sleep regressions, such as an illness and vacations.
 The good news is that once a family has successfully sleep trained a child, both parents and child have the skills and confidence to get past the sleep regression and get back on track to good sleep.
 It often only takes one night of retraining to get a child's sleep back to where it was before the sleep regression.
 For a child with negative sleep habits, sleep regressions can last months or even years if not dealt with appropriately.

 Proper sleep training can add a lot to a child's development.
-For more on sleep solutions for your baby, toddler, or preschooler, contact Dr. Whitney Roban, pediatric sleep consultant, at (646) 504-9448.
+For more on sleep solutions for your baby, toddler, preschooler, or school age child contact Dr. Whitney Roban, pediatric sleep consultant/parent & corporate wellness educator, at (646) 504-9448.